Task Arithmetic can Mitigate Synthetic-to-Real Gap in Automatic Speech Recognition: Results Discussion

 However, it is important to note that some domains, such as 'Cooking' and 'Weather,' exhibit marginal improvements or slight degradation in WER.
 These variations indicate that while the \method task vector generally enhances performance, further fine-tuning and domain-specific adjustments may be necessary to optimize results across all target domains.

-Overall, the results demonstrate that the \method task vector is a promising approach for improving ASR domain adaptation.
+Overall, the results demonstrate that the \method task vector is a promising approach for improving ASR domain adaptation, showing significant improvements over both the baseline and a recent work, AdaBERT-CTC \cite{vuong-etal-2023-adabert}, which only achieved a WER of 26.1 on the SLURP test set.
 By addressing the acoustic mismatches between synthetic and real speech data, our method significantly enhances the performance of ASR models in real-world applications.